cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/_index.md

 {{<directory-listing>}}

-This change will not impact existing certificates issued from DigiCert that Cloudflare is currently serving, but it will impact new certificate orders and renewals.

 {{<Aside type="warning">}}

 The offboarding for advanced certificate renewals has been postponed from October 11, 2023 to October 23, 2023.

 {{</Aside>}}

-Refer to [CAs and certificates FAQ](/ssl/edge-certificates/troubleshooting/ca-faq/) for commonly asked questions that you may have.

-{{<Aside type="warning">}}
+## Scope

-This migration only affects [Cloudflare Universal](/ssl/edge-certificates/universal-ssl/), [Advanced](/ssl/edge-certificates/advanced-certificate-manager/) and [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/) Certificates where the certificate has been provisionned by Cloudflare using DigiCert as Certificate Authority.
+This migration only affects [Universal](/ssl/edge-certificates/universal-ssl/), [Advanced](/ssl/edge-certificates/advanced-certificate-manager/) and [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/) certificates where the certificate has been provisionned by Cloudflare using DigiCert as certificate authority.

+Also, this change will not impact existing certificates issued from DigiCert that Cloudflare is currently serving, but it will impact new certificate orders and renewals.

+Consider each specific migration guide for actions you might have to take and refer to [CAs and certificates FAQ](/ssl/edge-certificates/troubleshooting/ca-faq/) for commonly asked questions about the Cloudflare offerings and CAs that are used.

+{{<Aside type="warning" header="Not affected">}}

-Cloudflare [Origin CA certificates](/ssl/origin-configuration/origin-ca/), Cloudlfare [mTLS client certificates](https://developers.cloudflare.com/ssl/client-certificates/) and [Custom certificates](/ssl/edge-certificates/custom-certificates/) are not in the scope and thus not affected by this migration.
+Cloudflare [Origin CA certificates](/ssl/origin-configuration/origin-ca/), Cloudlfare [mTLS client certificates](https://developers.cloudflare.com/ssl/client-certificates/) and [custom certificates](/ssl/edge-certificates/custom-certificates/) **are not** in the scope and thus not affected by this migration.

 {{</Aside>}}